open-telemetry/opentelemetry-java-instrumentation/instrumentation/aws-lambda/aws-lambda-core-1.0/library/README.md

 Available wrappers:
 - `io.opentelemetry.instrumentation.awslambdacore.v1_0.TracingRequestStreamWrapper` - for wrapping streaming handlers (implementing `RequestStreamHandler`), enabling HTTP context propagation for HTTP requests

-`TracingRequestStreamWrapper` is compatible with all Lambda functions, including those implementing `RequestHandler`.
-However, when using known Lambda event types as parameters, telemetry will be missing important information.
-When using `RequestHandler`, it is recommended to use [aws-lambda-events-2.2](../../aws-lambda-events-2.2/library).
+When using known Lambda event types as parameters, use [aws-lambda-events-2.2](../../aws-lambda-events-2.2/library).

 ## Using handlers
 To use the instrumentation, replace your function classes that implement `RequestHandler` (or `RequestStreamHandler`) with those